Mwg33y/Logistic-Regression/README.md

   - gender

-  The logistic regression analysis findings suggest that probability probability of dying within 12 months of suffering heart failure comes down to the heart's ability to continue performing it's basic function, regardless of the cause of it's initial failure.
+  The logistic regression analysis findings suggest that probability probability of dying within 12 months of suffering heart failure comes down to the heart's ability and strength to continue performing it's basic function, regardless of the cause of it's initial failure.